-SEB aims to integrate sustainability aspects into all types of investments and in all asset classes.
 The investment strategies in SEB’s fund company Investment Management AB are based on the inclusion of companies that perform well in sustainability or have well-defined transition plans, exclusion of sectors or companies that do not abide by our fund company’s sustainability criteria and continuous engagement with the companies in which it invests.
-Read more about how we exclude, include and influence here.

-During 2019 SEB further raised the level of sustainability in its own funds.
+During 2020, we further raised the level of sustainability in our own funds.
 At year-end, close to 45 percent (35), SEK 304 billion, of the fund company's asset under management was managed according to the highest level of sustainability criteria.
-Of SEB's total assets under management, 13 (11) per cent were managed according to the same criteria.
+Of SEB's total assets under management, approximately 14 percent (13) were managed according to the same criteria.
 Read more about sustainability in SEB's fund company.

 Evaluation of external funds